Psychedelic/DIP721/spec.md

 ---

-Returns a `Nat` that represents the total number of transactions that have occured in the NFT canister.
+Returns a `nat` that represents the total number of transactions that have occured in the NFT canister.

 ```
 totalTransactions : () -> (nat) query;